 - Optionally, use watered-down PVA glue to add a shiny finishing glaze.

 Do you and your kids love making paper mache?
 What’s the most adventurous paper mache object you’ve made?
-Share your craft ideas with other parents below!
+Get in touch and let us know!
 And don't forget to check out our other fun paper mache activities, like our instructions for making a paper mache hot air balloon!